nmattia/nmattia.com/posts/2023-01-09-introduction-build-gcc-gnu.md

 We'll start with `gmp`, not only because we need it to build `gcc` and its other dependencies but also because it's very simple and will allow us to warm up.
 Then we'll work up the dependency chain and build `pkg-config` along the way.

 The best doc I've found on building GCC is actually in the [`avr-libc`](https://www.nongnu.org/avr-libc/user-manual/index.html) manual, if you ever want to go into details.
 They also have a great introduction to what the linker does, and more.
+Another great source of inspiration is the [`gcc` formula](https://github.com/Homebrew/homebrew-core/blob/ec638d7f8f94f2a26333f93a95f8090fcfe4171a/Formula/gcc.rb) for Homebrew.

 With that out of the way, let's make sure we have all the tools required to start building!